Edit

 .load()

-For Scala, the _com.microsoft.aad.adal4j_ artifact will need to be installed.
+For Scala, install the com.microsoft.aad.adal4j artifact.